Cyril-JZ/InteR/README.md

 # Synergistic Interplay between Search and Large Language Models for Information Retrieval

-This repository is the implementation of [*Synergistic Interplay between Search and Large Language Models for Information Retrieval*](https://arxiv.org/abs/2305.07402).
+This repository is the implementation of ACL 2024 paper: [*Synergistic Interplay between Search and Large Language Models for Information Retrieval*](https://arxiv.org/abs/2305.07402).

 ## 1. create environment
 ```shell